Now and Then (film): Plot

-One night after some tension prompted by her mother dating someone new, Samantha storms out of her home.
-She and Teeny hang out in the tree house display at the store, where Samantha confides her parents are getting a divorce.
-Teeny comforts her and breaks her favorite necklace in two, giving one half to Samantha as a "best friends for life" bracelet.
+Distraught after meeting her mother's new boyfriend over dinner, Samantha storms out of her home.
+She then meets with Teeny, confiding in her about her parents' divorce.
+Teeny comforts her and breaks her favorite necklace in two, giving one half to Samantha as a friendship bracelet.
 A thunderstorm breaks out as the girls head home, and Samantha accidentally drops her bracelet in a storm drain.
-She nearly drowns trying to retrieve it, but is rescued by Crazy Pete, a local old man who only comes out at night to ride his bike.
+She nearly drowns trying to retrieve it, but is rescued by Crazy Pete, a local old man who only comes out at night to ride his bicycle.
 This causes the girls to change their impression of Crazy Pete, who admits he only goes out at night because he prefers not to be around people.

-Later, at Samantha’s grandmother’s, as she refuses to tell them what happened to Johnny, they sneak into the attic.
+When Samantha's grandmother refuses to tell the girls what happened to Johnny, they sneak into her attic.
 They discover old newspapers that reveal Jonathan Sims and his mother, Beverly Anne, were shot and killed when they interrupted a burglary; father and husband, Peter, came home to find their bodies.
 Roberta becomes upset and angry that two innocent people were killed and that her mother died violently, contrary to what she was told.
 Samantha tells them her parents are divorcing, and the girls make a pact to always be there for one another.

-They go to the cemetery to perform one last seance to put Dear Johnny's soul to rest.
-His tombstone suddenly rises surrounded by bright light and a figure appears from behind.
-It turns out to just be the groundskeeper, who chastises the girls for "playing" in the cemetery and explains the damaged tombstone is being replaced because he was the one who cracked it.
-Chrissy then refuses to participate in future seances, deeming them a waste of time.
+They go to the cemetery to perform one last séance to put Dear Johnny's soul to rest.
+His tombstone suddenly rises, surrounded by a bright light.
+However, a groundskeeper emerges from behind, chastising the girls for "playing" in the cemetery and explaining the damaged tombstone is being replaced because he was the one who cracked it.
+Chrissy refuses to participate in future séances, deeming them a waste of time.
 The entire ordeal prompts Samantha to realize her childhood is coming to an end.

-While leaving, Samantha notices Crazy Pete going to the tombstone.
+While leaving, Samantha notices Crazy Pete visiting the tombstone.
 Realizing he is Peter, she comforts him, while he advises her not to dwell on things.
-Some time after, the tree house is finally bought, and Samantha narrates, "The treehouse was supposed to bring us more independence.
+Some time later, the tree house is finally bought, and Samantha narrates, "The tree house was supposed to bring us more independence.
 But what the summer actually brought was independence from each other."

-The film returns to 1991, where Chrissy goes into labor and gives birth to a baby girl.
+In 1995, Chrissy goes into labor and gives birth to a baby girl delivered by Roberta.
 Later, in their old tree house, Roberta reveals that Crazy Pete died the previous year and Samantha confesses Pete was Dear Johnny's father.
 The friends reaffirm their pact and vow to remain close.